 The New Hampshire Department of Environmental Services (NHDES) developed the initial Be Well Informed application with funding support from the Centers for Disease Control.
 NHDES then worked with E-Enterprise for the Environment following its release to modify the tool as a customizable shared service.

-To date, Massachusetts, Michigan, New Hampshire, Virginia, West Virginia, and Wyoming, as well as Wake County, North Carolina, have officially adopted and tailored the tool to their jurisdictions.
-Other states, including Arizona, Minnesota, and Vermont, are testing the application and expect to publish their information to the app in the future.
+To date, Arizona, Massachusetts, Michigan, New Hampshire, Virginia, West Virginia, and Wyoming, as well as Wake County, North Carolina, have officially adopted and tailored the tool to their jurisdictions.
+Other states, including Connecticut and Vermont, are testing the application and expect to publish their information to the app in the future.

 If you are a well owner interested in accessing Be Well Informed, click here.